Accounting

 The following additional documents are required of international applicants:

-A minimum composite score of 80 with a minimum score of 20 in each section of the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service (ETS, www.toefl.org) within the five-year period immediately preceding the desired term of enrollment.
-We will also accept an IELTS score of 6.5 in lieu of the TOEFL.
+A minimum composite score of 80 with a minimum score of 20 in each section of the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service (ETS, www.toefl.org) within the two years immediately preceding the desired term of enrollment.
+We will also accept an IELTS score of 6.5, with a minimum score of 20 in each section, in place of the TOEFL.

 Financial Affidavit of Support